 NORTH FORK — Looking for something fun and educational to do with the family to celebrate the arrival of spring?
-The community of North Fork will celebrate Earth Day on Saturday, Apr.
-13 from 9 a.m. to 2 p.m. at the North Fork Millsite.
+The community of North Fork will celebrate Earth Day on Saturday, April 13 from 9 a.m. to 2 p.m. at the Old Mill Site.
 Admission is free.

 “Come to the exact center of California to learn how to keep our planet healthy,” say organizers.
 “This will be a time to socialize, network and learn from various exhibitors.”

 Eco products, recycling techniques including tire recycling, e-waste collection, a swap meet and educational information will be part of the fun-packed event.

 Local artists will participate, and guests can indulge in delicious food and baked goods while listening to live music as local bands play throughout the day.
 Conservation groups will be on site, along with a raffle and numerous activities for kids including an egg hunt.

 For information on having a booth or volunteering at the event, call Katie Parra at the North Fork Rancheria at 559-877-2461 x 321 or reach Katie via email.